gigatesseract/agendar/README.md

 1. Login-system
 2. Scheduling your own-appointments and meetings with other people.
 3. Your data is secure from SQL INjections.
 4. Your password is encrypted even when storing.
-So there is no way any other person can figure out the password even if he/she has the database.
+So there is no way any other person can figure out the password even if he/she has access to the database.